Brian Wilson (album): Contemporary reviews

-Brian Wilson was critically acclaimed.
+Brian Wilson was critically acclaimed and had a near-unanimous positive reception.
 Titelman touted the album as Pet Sounds '88, which Carlin states "didn't seem terribly outlandish [...] to everyone who had heard the album".
 In Stereo Review, the writer stated that Brian Wilson confirmed that the artist had successfully delivered "Pet Sounds II" and was "clearly at work again with talent intact".
 Rolling Stone's David Fricke concurred and wrote, "Brian Wilson is a stunning reminder of what pop's been missing all these years [and] the best Beach Boys long player since 1970's Sunflower", with his only criticism being that the LP appeared to lack "a real statement of direction or purpose".
 The magazine named Wilson the "comeback artist of the year".
 NME's year-end lists ranked Brian Wilson and "Love and Mercy" among the best albums and tracks of 1988.
+In The Village Voice's annual Pazz & Jop critics' poll for the year's best albums, the album finished at number 12, though according to the poll's editor, Robert Christgau, had the first two days worth of late ballot submissions "made our deadline, Brian Wilson would have finished not 12th but sixth."

 Los Angeles Times' Paul Grein wrote that Brian Wilson makes "a strong case for the argument that genius isn’t a perishable commodity".
 Sun-Sentinel's Deborah Wilker rued: "Wilson's clever, mostly upbeat ideas flow magnificently throughout the record, easily transcending his emotional madness."
 Less favorably, the Associated Press's David Bauder wrote that "Brian Wilson can't compare with any of the early '60s Beach Boys classics", while People's Ralph Novak described the record as "often appalling".